 The national data opt-out does not apply to the data we collect on cancer, rare diseases or congenital anomalies.
-This information is deemed to be of such national importance that it is exempt from this legislation.
 If you do not want your information collected and shared with NDRS you must opt-out with us directly.

 However, while the national data opt-out scheme does not affect the information we collect, it does mean we will apply your preferences on what we do with that data.
 This means that while it will still be collected from the health and care system, if you choose to opt-out through the national data opt-out programme, we will ensure that your information is not shared with external organisations who use it for research and to plan health and care services.